samsonite29/aws-cloudops-labs/README.md

 - `*.tfstate`, `*.tfstate.*`, and `.terraform/` are gitignored — state never lands in the repo.
 - No credentials are committed.
 Authentication is expected via your AWS CLI profile or environment variables.
 - Variables that would carry account-specific values are declared in `variables.tf` with no committed `.tfvars`.

+## Architecture diagrams

+Diagrams live in [`diagrams/`](./diagrams), named to match their lab (e.g. `04-security-iam-baseline.png`).
+Where a lab provisions something with non-obvious wiring — VPC endpoints, a CloudFront origin, IAM trust relationships — a diagram is worth more than the prose.
+Each lab README links to its diagram when one exists.

+Source files (draw.io `.drawio`, Mermaid `.mmd`, or whatever tool produced them) are kept alongside the exported image so the diagrams stay editable rather than frozen as screenshots.

 ## Conventions